Trump’s Debate Moderator Wish List Is Stacked With Fox News Stars and Pushovers

 A large portion of the names would be familiar to the most devoted of Fox News viewers.
 While the president didn’t include his close confidants like Sean Hannity or Lou Dobbs, and left off the denizens of his favorite morning show Fox & Friends, the campaign included several pundits and personalities featured across his favorite Fox programming.

 Rachel Campos-Duffy, a Fox News contributor and former Real World cast member, made the cut despite her role as a sycophantic pro-Trump commentator across Fox’s opinion shows.
-Campos-Duffy is married to former Rep. Sean Duffy (R-WI), who now serves as an official Trump surrogate.
+Campos-Duffy is married to former Rep. Sean Duffy (R-WI), a current CNN contributor who now serves as an official Trump surrogate.

 Fox Business Network anchor Maria Bartiromo also made the list.
 As a friend of the president’s, dating back to their time as New York media icons, Bartiromo has morphed into one of the more overtly pro-Trump hosts on that network.
 She is one of the president’s go-to interviewers as she will often lob softball questions and sing his praises during their on-air chats.
 The former CNBC reporter has also made a habit—much like Dobbs and Hannity—of railing against a so-called “deep state” plot against Trump.